universal-ctags/ctags/docs/parser-html.rst

 The new parser is hand-written, using separated lexical analysis (dividing the input into tokens) and syntax analysis.
-The parser has been profiled and optimized for speed so it is one of the fastest parsers in universal-ctags.
+The parser has been profiled and optimized for speed so it is one of the fastest parsers in Universal Ctags.
 It handles HTML comments correctly and in addition to existing tags it extracts also <h1>, <h2> and <h3> headings.
 It should be reasonably simple to add new tag types.

-Finally, the parser uses the new functionality of universal-ctags to use another parser for parsing other languages within a host language.
+Finally, the parser uses the new functionality of Universal Ctags to use another parser for parsing other languages within a host language.
 This is used for parsing JavaScript within <script> tags and CSS within <style> tags.
 This simplifies the parser and generates much better results than having a simplified